 In drafting Special Provisions, if clauses in the General Conditions are to be substituted, omitted or supplemented and before incorporating any example wording, Employers are urged to seek legal and engineering advice in an effort to avoid ambiguity and to ensure completeness and consistency with the other provisions of the contract and the project purpose.

-FIDIC Task Group 15 is working on FIDIC Golden Principles which must be complied with in order to call a contract a FIDIC contract.
+FIDIC Task Group 15 was working on the FIDIC Golden Principles which must be complied with in order to call a contract a FIDIC contract.
 This complementary guidance as included in the Guidance for the Preparation of Particular Conditions – Particular Conditions Part B – Special Provisions- Introduction should be carefully taken in account.

 The new series of books also includes a number of sample forms to help both Parties to develop a common understanding of what is required by third parties such as providers of securities and guarantees.